2026 AO Summer Camp

 By the end of the Brisbane Cultural Exchange, students will:

-- Understand Australian education and university culture through first-hand observation
+- Understand Australian educational pathways and academic culture

 Camp Details